 The distribution of explosives used in testing activities is not uniform throughout the Study Area.
 Approximately 30 percent of the explosives used annually during testing activities would be used in the Jacksonville Range Complex and 50 percent would be used in the Virginia Capes Range Complex.
 The remaining 20 percent would be distributed in other locations of the Study Area.
 Of all explosive munitions used during testing activities, approximately 70 percent are in the E1 bin (0.1 to 0.25 lb. per munition).
-Excluding munitions in the E1 bin, which primarily consist of medium caliber projectiles, approximately 50 percent of other munitions are in the E3 bin (0.5 to 2.5 lb. net explosive weight) and 30 percent are in the E5 bin (5 to 10 lb.).
+Excluding munitions in the E1 bin, which primarily consist of medium-caliber projectiles, approximately 50 percent of other munitions are in the E3 bin (0.5 to 2.5 lb. net explosive weight) and 30 percent are in the E5 bin (5 to 10 lb.).

-As described for training activities in Section 3.2.3.1.1.1, over 98 percent of explosives byproducts introduced into the environment would result from the failure of a munition to detonate, because little to no explosive material remains after a successful detonation.
+As described for training activities in Section 3.2.3.1.1.1 (Impacts from Explosives and Explosives Byproducts under Alternative 1 for Training Activities), over 98 percent of explosives byproducts introduced into the environment would result from the failure of a munition to detonate, because little to no explosive material remains after a successful detonation.
 The amount of residual explosives materials resulting from testing activities is estimated in the same way it was estimated for training activities: by multiplying the failure rate by the number of explosive munitions and the average net explosive weight for the bin in which each explosive munitions is classified.

 The Ship Shock Trial activity conducted by Naval Sea Systems Command is the only activity that would use explosives in the E16 and E17 bins.
-In the event munitions in either of these two bins fail to detonate during a ship shock trial as planned, they would be detonated by other means and would not remain in the environment as undetonated munitions.
-Therefore, munitions in the E16 and E17 bins were excluded from estimates of the amount of explosives entering the environment in munitions that fail to detonate.
+In the unlikely event munitions in either of these two bins failed to detonate during a Ship Shock Trial activity, additional attempts would be made to detonate the explosive.
+If an explosive cannot be detonated or disarmed and recovered, then to safeguard human life, the explosive will be disposed of at sea in accordance with established Ammunition and Explosives Safety Afloat requirements.